Andrei Chikatilo: Investigation

 Due to the sheer savagery of the murders and the precision of the eviscerations upon the victims' bodies, police theorized that the killings had been conducted by either a group harvesting organs to sell for transplant, the work of a Satanic cult, or a mentally ill individual.
 Much of the police effort concentrated upon the theory that the killer must be mentally ill, homosexual, or a paedophile, and the alibis of all individuals who had either spent time in psychiatric wards or had been convicted of homosexuality or paedophilia were checked and logged in a card filing system.
 Registered sex offenders were also investigated and, if their alibi was corroborated, eliminated from the inquiry.

 Beginning in September 1983, several young men confessed to the murders, although these individuals were commonly intellectually disabled youths who admitted to the crimes only under prolonged and often brutal interrogation.
 Three known homosexuals and a convicted sex offender committed suicide as a result of the investigators' heavy-handed tactics.
 As a result of the investigation, more than 1,000 unrelated crimes, including ninety-five murders, 140 aggravated assaults and 245 rapes, were solved.

-However, as police obtained confessions from suspects, bodies continued to be discovered, proving that the suspects who had confessed could not be the killer they were seeking.
+As police obtained confessions from suspects, bodies continued to be discovered, proving that the suspects who had confessed could not be the killer they were seeking.
 On 30 October 1983, the eviscerated body of a 19-year-old prostitute, Vera Shevkun, was found in Shakhty.
 Shevkun had been killed on 27 October.
 Although the mutilations inflicted upon her body were otherwise characteristic of those found upon other victims linked to the unknown murderer, the victim's eyes had not been enucleated or otherwise wounded.
 Two months later, on 27 December, a 14-year-old Gukovo schoolboy, Sergey Markov, was lured off a train and murdered at a rural station near Novocherkassk.
 Markov was emasculated and suffered over seventy knife wounds to his neck and upper torso before being eviscerated.